ttran375/math210/hypotheses_testing_for_a_population_proportion.md

 ### Step 5: Compare the P-value with the Significance Level

-At the 0.01 significance level, there is sufficient evidence to support the claim that the hospitalization rate for crashes of midsize cars equipped with air bags is lower than the 7.8% rate for crashes of midsize cars equipped with automatic safety belts but no air bags.
+At 1% level of significance, there is enough evidence to support the claim.

 ## Question 1